-- 1. Apply online at: www.sic.edu/apply.
+- Apply online at: www.sic.edu/apply.

 - 2. Provide proof of residency.

-- 3. Submit an official copy of a high school transcript or state-approved high school equivalency exam scores.
+- Submit an official copy of a high school transcript or state-approved high school equivalency exam scores.
 Transfer students must also submit official copies of transcripts from any colleges previously attended.

 - 4. Take the college placement exam.
-Exemptions to this requirement include: - Students who have taken college-level English or math at another college or university and received a grade of "C" or higher; - b.
+Exemptions to this requirement include: - a.
+Students who have taken college-level English or math at another college or university and received a grade of "C" or higher, or who have successfully completed a developmental course in mathematics or English at another college or university; - b.
 Students who possess a degree from another college or university; - c.
-Students who received an enhanced ACT composite score of 20 or higher, or 20 or higher on the English component, are exempt from taking the English and reading placement exams.
+Students who received an enhanced ACT\ composite score of 20 or higher, or 19 or higher on the English component, are exempt from taking the English and reading placement exams.
 Students with a MATH content exam score of 20 or higher are exempt from taking the math placement exam. - d.
-Students who received an SAT composite score of 1020, or a minimum of 480 on the evidence-based reading and writing section are exempt from taking the English and reading placement exams.
+Students who received an SAT\ composite score of 1020, or a minimum of 480 on the evidence-based reading and writing section are exempt from taking the English and reading placement exams.
 Students with an SAT composite score of 1020, or a minimum SAT math section score of 530 are exempt from taking the math placement exam. - e.
-Students who have completed 4 years of high school level English with an A or B in each course, are exempt from taking the English and Reading placement exams.
-Students who completed 4 years of colllege prep math (Algebra I or higher) with a C or better, or 3 years of
+High school cumulative GPA of 3.0 or higher on an unweighted 4.0 scale with successful completion of